Gwen Stefani & Blake Shelton Didn’t Delay Their Wedding

 Gwen Stefani and Blake Shelton have been at the center of tons of marriage and engagement rumors.
-However, the couple have never confirmed anything that would lead fans to believe they could be walking down the aisle soon.
+However, the couple has never confirmed anything that would lead fans to believe they could be walking down the aisle soon.

-According to Gossip Cop, the latest rumors about Blake Shelton and Gwen Stefani’s journey to the alter reveals that the No Doubt singer is refusing to marry her longtime boyfriend if the catholic church won’t annul her previously marriage to Bush singer, Gavin Rossdale.
+According to Gossip Cop, the latest rumors about Blake Shelton and Gwen Stefani’s journey to the alter reveals that the No Doubt singer is refusing to marry her longtime boyfriend if the Catholic church won’t annul her previous marriage to Bush singer, Gavin Rossdale.

 Sources tell In Touch Weekly that Shelton “doesn’t understand why the annulment is so important to her since they have essentially been living in ‘sin'” by living together.